mtntruong/LRT-HDR/README.md

 If you want to change the environment name, edit the first line of `env.yml` then create the environment.

 ## Training
-First, you need to edit the path to training samples at line 47 of either `train_auto.py` or `train_manual.py`.
+First, you need to edit the path to training samples at line 47 of either `train_auto.py` or `train_manual.py` if you place the data somewhere else.
 Then run
 ```
 python train_auto.py
 # or